 Plugins make your life easier, or that’s what you think.
 Adding plugins to your store can make your store heavy and ultimately slower.
 It is not only about the number of plugins you have on your store, it also depends upon the code quality of those plugins.
 If one plugin can perform more than 4 actions, then you don’t have to add 4 different plugins for each action.
 Therefore, always consider the quality of a plugin before adding it to your site.

-Unoptimized and poor quality WooCommerce theme
+Un-optimized and poor quality WooCommerce Theme

 You will find unlimited number of free and paid WooCommerce themes.
 Ever wondered why some good looking themes are available for free and some ugly looking themes are paid.
 Well, themes are mostly judged by their looks, which is not entirely right.
 Sure appearance should be a factor, but it shouldn’t be the only factor to select a theme.
 I’d recommend you to go for a theme which is affordable, good looking, and optimized for performance.